Hammersmith Bridge will be closed to traffic during February school half term as specialist contractors continue to assess its condition.

 What are the works?

-Before H&F Council begins the full refurbishment later this year, its specialist contractors must perform detailed surveys of the bridge to establish exactly what work will need to be done.
+Before H&F Council begins the full refurbishment, its specialist contractors must perform detailed surveys of the bridge to establish exactly what work will need to be done.

 As the bridge is a very old and highly-complex structure, much of this work is not straight-forward and can be time-consuming.